hathitrust/lss_java_code/README.md

 # lss_java_code
 Custom Java code used in HT large scale search

-## Draft in progress

 ## Files
 The file **HTPostingsFormatWrapper.java** enables HathiTrust search to use less memory for the OCR fields.
-The file **org.apache.lucene.codecs.PostingsFormat** is a one-line file (aside from the license) that tells the SPI loader to load the HTPostingsFormatWrapper.
+The file **org.apache.lucene.codecs.PostingsFormat** is a one-line file (aside from the license) that tells the Java SPI loader to load the HTPostingsFormatWrapper.

 ## What is the problem we are trying to solve